vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 - Accelerated [Stateless ML model evaluation](https://blog.vespa.ai/stateless-model-evaluation/)
   for transformer based query encoding and final ranking phase using transformer batch re-ranking.

 ### Transformer Models
-This sample application uses pre-trained Transformer models fine-tuned for MS Marco passage ranking from [Huggingface 🤗](https://huggingface.co/).
+This sample application uses pre-trained Transformer models fine-tuned using MS Marco passage ranking labels from [Huggingface 🤗](https://huggingface.co/).

 All three Transformer based models used in this sample application are based on [MiniLM](https://arxiv.org/abs/2002.10957) which is a distilled BERT model which can be used as a drop in replacement for BERT.

 It uses the same sub word tokenization routine and shares the vocabulary with the original BERT base model.
 The MiniLM model has roughly the same accuracy as the more known big brother *bert-base-uncased* on many tasks, but with fewer parameters which lowers the computational complexity significantly.

-The original MiniLM has 12 layers, this work uses 6 layer versions with only about 22.7M trainable parameters.
+The original MiniLM has 12 layers, this work uses 6 layer versions with only 22M parameters.

 The sample application uses the following three models: